List of electoral wards in Buckinghamshire

 This is a list of electoral divisions and wards in the ceremonial county of Buckinghamshire in South East England.
 All changes since the re-organisation of local government following the passing of the Local Government Act 1972 are shown.
 The number of councillors elected for each electoral division or ward is shown in brackets.

+Following The Local Government Boundary Commission for England review (2021 -2023), the Buckinghamshire (Electoral Changes) Order 2023 came into effect.

+This order covers the legislative electoral district of Buckinghamshire, and therefore applies to the legislative or administrative boundaries of Buckinghamshire.

+Like many counties in England, the broader ceremonial, historic or cultural boundaries of Buckinghamshire date back hundreds of years and may not necessarily coincide with more recent politically drawn boundaries.

+Over time this drift can create significant paradoxical effects whereby large population centres like Milton Keynes are ceremonially a part of Buckinghamshire, but are administratively independent.